wrought/wireless-networking-in-the-developing-world/wndw.md

--   •At the University of Moratuwa, a system was implemented using URL redirection.
+-   At the University of Moratuwa, a system was implemented using URL redirection.
 Users accessing ftp:// URLs are served a directory listing in which each file has two links: one for normal downloading, and the other for offline downloading.
 If the offline